zhigui/app-docs/docs/catpaw/privacy_policy.md

 The data collected by OpenAI during the use of AI features is subject to OpenAI's privacy policy.
 Users are encouraged to review OpenAI's policies, which can be found at OpenAI Privacy Policies, for a comprehensive understanding of how their data is handled: [OpenAi Privacy Policy](https://openai.com/policies/privacy-policy).

-The data collected by Google Gemini during the use of AI features is subject to the [Google APIs Terms of Service](https://developers.google.com/terms) and the [Generative AI APIs Additional Terms of Service](https://ai.google.dev/terms), and [Google Privacy Policy](https://policies.google.com/privacy). **Please notice that don't submit sensitive, confidential, or personal information to the APIs.** To help with quality, safety, and to improve our products, human reviewers may read, annotate, and process your API input and output.
+The data collected by Google Gemini during the use of AI features is subject to the [Google APIs Terms of Service](https://developers.google.com/terms) and the [Generative AI APIs Additional Terms of Service](https://ai.google.dev/terms), and [Google Privacy Policy](https://policies.google.com/privacy). **Please notice that don't submit sensitive, confidential, or personal information to the APIs.** Human reviewers may read, annotate, and process your API input and output.
 Google takes steps to protect your privacy as part of this process, including disconnecting this data from your Google Account or API key before reviewers see or annotate it.

 **Security**

-We value your trust in providing your data; thus, we are striving to use commercially acceptable means of protecting it.
+We value your trust in providing your data, thus we are striving to use commercially acceptable means of protecting it.
 However, no method of transmission over the internet or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

 **Keyboard Full Access**